Uruguay v Brazil (1950 FIFA World Cup): Background

 The road to the title in the 1950 World Cup was unique; instead of a knockout stage, the preliminary group stage was followed by another round-robin group.
 Of the 16 teams slated to compete, only 13 arrived.
-The final four teams were Brazil (the host country and joint-top scorers from the group stage, coming from wins over Mexico and Yugoslavia and a draw against Switzerland), Uruguay (who only had to play one match in their group, an 8–0 win over Bolivia), Spain (who won all three of their group matches, against England, Chile and the United States), and Sweden (who qualified ahead of Paraguay and the defending world champions, Italy).
+The final four teams were Brazil (the host country and joint-top scorers from the group stage, coming from wins over Mexico and Yugoslavia and a draw against Switzerland), Uruguay (who only had to play one match in their group, an 8–0 win over Bolivia), Spain (who won all three of their group matches, against England, Chile, and the United States), and Sweden (who qualified ahead of Paraguay and the defending world champions, Italy).

 Brazil won both of their first two matches convincingly, beating Sweden 7–1 and Spain 6–1 to go top of the group with four points going into the final match.
 With three points, Uruguay were close behind in second place, although they had to come back from 2–1 down to draw 2–2 with Spain and beat Sweden 3–2, the winning goal coming just five minutes before the end of the game.
 The match between Brazil and Uruguay, on the other hand, would decide the title; a victory or a draw would grant Brazil the title, whereas Uruguay had to win the match in order to win the championship.
-Brazil had scored 21 goals in five games before the match with Uruguay, and had defeated both Spain and Sweden with larger margins than the Uruguayans had.
-As a result, Brazil was extremely confident of victory in the deciding match, with newspapers and politicians declaring victory before the game even began.
+Brazil had scored 21 goals in five games before the match with Uruguay and had defeated both Spain and Sweden with larger margins than the Uruguayans had.
+As a result, Brazil was extremely confident of victory in the deciding match, and newspapers and politicians declared victory before the game even began.

-The 1950 FIFA World Cup was the only version of the tournament to be played with a round-robin final round, and as such is the only FIFA World Cup to date to not have a deciding knock-out final.
-However, as the result of the match directly determined the champions, the match has come to be commonly referred to as the final, including by FIFA itself.
+The 1950 FIFA World Cup was the only version of the tournament to be played with a round-robin final round; as such, is the only FIFA World Cup to date to not have a deciding knock-out final.
+However, as the result of the match directly determined the champions, the match has come to be commonly referred to as the final, even by FIFA itself.